talex-tnt/via-col-vento/README.md

 ### It features:
 - Improved Keycaps Tooltip details
 - Improved Layout: slightly larger top panel provides more space for keyboard improving the legends readability
+- Allow to change a key only if the destination key is selected

 #### [VIA Col Vento - Dev ](https://talex-tnt.github.io/via-col-vento-dev) - Develop branch gets deployed here
 ---